projectacrn/acrn-hypervisor/doc/tutorials/setup_openstack_libvirt.rst

 snapshots/restores so that you can quickly roll back your system in the event of setup failure.
 (You should only install OpenStack directly on Ubuntu if you have a dedicated testing machine.)
-This setup utilizes LXC/LXD on Ubuntu 16.04 or 18.04.
+This setup utilizes LXC/LXD on Ubuntu 18.04.

 Install ACRN
 ************

 #.
-Install ACRN using Ubuntu 16.04 or 18.04 as its Service VM.
+Install ACRN using Ubuntu 18.04 as its Service VM.
+Refer to

-   .. important:: Need instructions from deleted document (using Ubuntu
-      as SOS)
+   :ref:`Build and Install ACRN on Ubuntu <build-and-install-acrn-on-ubuntu>`.

 #.
 Make the acrn-kernel using the `kernel_config_uefi_sos
    <https://raw.githubusercontent.com/projectacrn/acrn-kernel/master/kernel_config_uefi_sos>`_
    configuration file (from the ``acrn-kernel`` repo).

 #.
-Add the following kernel boot arg to give the Service VM  more loop
+Add the following kernel boot arg to give the Service VM  more memory
-   devices.
+   and more loop devices.
 Refer to `Kernel Boot Parameters
    <https://wiki.ubuntu.com/Kernel/KernelBootParameters>`_ documentation::

-      max_loop=16
+      hugepagesz=1G hugepages=10 max_loop=16

 #.
 Boot the Service VM with this new ``acrn-kernel`` using the ACRN
    hypervisor.